-There are two types of student employment funding — federal work study (FWS) and campus employment (CE).
+There are two types of student employment funding — federal work-study (FWS) and campus employment (CE).
 Students are eligible for one or the other, and can see this information on their award letter.

 Eligibility Requirements for all Students

 - Enrolled for at least 12 credits for the term they wish to be employed (others enrolled for at least 6 credits can meet with Financial Aid Administration to discuss eligibility).

 - Meet the federal regulation standards for satisfactory academic progress (a cumulative GPA of a 2.0) every term.

 - No history of loan default during or following attendance at any institution.